You are here:

 Learn how to title and register your trailer.

 Travel Trailer is defined in ORS 801.565.
 If your travel trailer is wider than 8 1/2 feet when in travel position, or longer than 45 feet you cannot title or register it.

 Trucks are designed or used primarily for carrying loads other than passengers.
 If you have passenger registration and are hauling a heavy trailer with your truck, you will need to get truck registration or buy a

 DMV can title and register trucks or permanent fleet up to or over 26,000 pounds if they are:

-The Motor Carrier Transportation Division issues registration for trucks over 26,000 pounds combined weight that are subject to weight-mile tax.
+The Commerce and Compliance Division issues registration for trucks over 26,000 pounds combined weight that are subject to weight-mile tax.

 title and register your truck.